What is the Louisiana Scholarship Program?

 The statewide program is open to students entering kindergarten through grade 12 who meet the following criteria:

 - Resides in Louisiana.

-- Is a member of a family with a total income that does not exceed 250% of the federal poverty level.
-FAMILY INCOME LIMITS ARE AVAILABLE HERE.
+- Is a member of a family with a total income that does not exceed the limits shown below:

 - Students who will be attending kindergarten for the first time this fall may also apply, assuming they meet they meet income and residency requirements.

 First, you will need to get an application (which you can download HERE

 or pick-up from any participating school).
 You will then need to submit your completed application:

 - In person at your first choice school.